mui/toolpad/docs/data/toolpad/studio/how-to-guides/connect-to-databases.md

 # Connecting to databases

-<p class="description">Toolpad allows you to connect to any database, fast.</p>
+<p class="description">Toolpad Studio allows you to connect to any database, fast.</p>

 We can write a custom function to connect to any database that we need to.
-We can focus on writing database queries, while the data fetching and displaying is handled by Toolpad.
+We can focus on writing database queries, while the data fetching and displaying is handled by Toolpad Studio.

 ## Connecting to MySQL